Amplenote CEO, Alloy.dev CEO, but mostly a programmer that loves the projects he gets to work on. Big into getting things done.

 1. Not completed, but: my #1 long-term goal from past 14 years has been to create tools that afford leverage to users.
 Feels like we hit our stride on this one since launching Amplenote!

-2. Created a software dev metric ("Line Impact") to help myself calibrate the efficacy of my dev efforts
+2. Created a software dev metric ("Diff Delta") to help myself calibrate the efficacy of my dev efforts

-3. Completed four straight annual marathons before pandemic put the kabosh on that goal
+3. Completed four annual marathons before pandemic put the kabosh on that goal

 "Incremental peer iteration is how great things get made" --Lucian Ruscanu